submariner-io/submariner-website/src/content/community/contributor-roles/_index.en.md

 * Demonstrate sound technical judgement
 * Mentor contributors and reviewers

+Committers can be removed by stepping down or by two thirds vote of Project Owners.

 ## Project Owner

 Project owners are the technical authority for the Submariner project.
 They